top of page

 5 Excellent Ways to Use and Clean With Olive Oil in the Home

 Olive oil for cleaning?
-Whether you’re just starting or well on your eco journey, we’re sure you’ve looked into or are using essential oils in your cleaning routine.
+Never heard of it!
+Whether you’re just starting off, or well on your eco journey, we’re sure you’ve looked into (or may already be using) essential oils in your cleaning routine.
 If not making DIY home cleaning concoctions, it’s almost guaranteed that some of the eco-friendly products you buy from trusted eco brands will have a range of essential oils as part of their active ingredients.

-Eucalyptus, tea tree, perhaps even clove oil are some beautifully effective and commonly used ingredients, the list however does not end there and can feel almost non-exhaustive with so many different scents and relative applications depending on the extract.
+Eucalyptus, tea tree, perhaps even clove oil are some beautifully effective and commonly used constituents, the list however does not end there and can feel almost non-exhaustive with so many different scents and relative applications depending on the extract.
+Enter olive oil the unsung hero and one of the most overlooked options that is incredibly accessible and much easier to find than the rest.

-At times, finding and sourcing these oils for DIY'ing can be a little daunting and a lot time consuming, especially so if you’re looking for something organic, which can be very difficult and often very costly if properly certified, but that’s where something you’ll likely already have in your pantry becomes your best friend for home maintenance.
+At times, finding and sourcing any oils for DIY'ing can be a little daunting and quite time consuming, especially so if you’re looking for something organic (which can be very difficult and often very costly if properly certified), but that’s where something you’ll likely already have in your pantry becomes your best friend for home maintenance.
 Olive oil.

 Olive oil is a natural and effective alternative for many household cleaning tasks, we specifically use and recommend an organic option as we’re all about reducing all potential exposure to contaminants or toxic by-products.
-This is because organic olives are grown without the use of synthetic pesticides, herbicides and other chemicals or lab-made fertilisers, which may be present in trace amounts in non-organic olive oil or other products.
-If you don’t have access to organic oils, the usual supermarket suspects will do more than fine, there’s certainly no need to be using the Italian imports on maintenance tasks!
+This is because organic method ensures that the olives are grown without the use of synthetic pesticides, herbicides and other chemicals or lab-made fertilisers, which will likely be present in trace amounts in non-organic olive oil or the other staple products you have in your home.
+Over time, the accumulation of trace toxic amounts can result in carcinogenic effects, hormone disruption and other not so fantastic outcomes.
+If you don’t have access to organic oils, that's okay, the usual supermarket suspects will do more than fine, however when it comes to olive oil specifically, thankfully the organic options are becoming more accessible and relatively more affordable with time.

 Olive Oil House Cleaning